jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) is aged 16 or 17 years and is not financially independent; or (c) is aged 18 years and is a person for whom a tax credit is allowed under section MD 1 (Abating WFF tax credit) or both sections MD 1 and ME 1 (Minimum family tax credit)
   - **child tax credit** is defined in section MA 8 (Some definitions for family scheme) for the purposes of subparts MA to MG and MZ (which relate to tax credits for families)
-  - **civil union partner** , in subparts MA to MG and MZ (which relate to tax credits for families) and in section LC 13 (Tax credits for independent earners) and in the definitions of , , and , does not include a separated person
+  - **civil union partner** , in subparts MA to MG and MZ (which relate to tax credits for families) and in sections LC 13 (Tax credits for independent earners) and YD 1B (Non-resident visitors) and in the definitions of , , and , does not include a separated person
   - **claim** , in the rules for life insurers, is defined in section EY 7 (Meaning of claim)
   - **claim of right** means a belief that an act is lawful, although the belief may be based on ignorance, or mistake, of— (a) fact; or